cacheMon/SIEVE-website/docs/blog/posts/SIEVE.md

 Consequently, both types of objects are rapidly evicted after insertion.

 [Marc's latest blog post](https://brooker.co.za/blog/2023/12/15/sieve.html) has explored the idea of making sieve scan-resistant by adding a small counter for each item.
+It shows some wins and losses on different workloads.
 We're really excited to see how this plays out in the real world.
 If you're an engineer, a tech enthusiast, or just someone who enjoys playing around with systems, we'd absolutely love for you to give SIEVE a whirl in your setups.

 ## We'd Love to Hear from you
 As we wrap up this blog post, we would like to give a big shoutout to the people and organizations that open-sourced and shared the traces.
 We believe SIEVE presents an intriguing opportunity to explore and enhance the efficiency of web caching.